epccs/RPUno/CurrSour/README.md

 # Firmware Upload

-With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.
+With a serial port connection (set the BOOTLOAD_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.

 ```
+sudo apt-get install git gcc-avr binutils-avr gdb-avr avr-libc avrdude
 git clone https://github.com/epccs/RPUno/
 cd /RPUno/CurrSour
 make bootload